insapathogenomics/ReporTree/README.md

 ## Implementation

-ReporTree is implemented in python 3.6 and comprises five main modules available in standalone mode that are orchestrated by _reportree.py_ (see details in [ReporTree wiki](https://github.com/insapathogenomics/ReporTree/wiki/1.-Implementation#reportree-modular-organization)).
+ReporTree is implemented in python 3.6 and comprises six main modules available in standalone mode that are orchestrated by _reportree.py_ (see details in [ReporTree wiki](https://github.com/insapathogenomics/ReporTree/wiki/1.-Implementation#reportree-modular-organization)).

 ## Input files